Today's Best Tech Deals

 YouTube TV doesn’t charge extra for DVR, like Sling TV does, nor does it set storage limits like Sling TV, Hulu, and FuboTV do.
 Instead, recordings expire after nine months, which is more generous than the 28- and 30-day windows afforded by PlayStation Vue and Philo respectively.
 The service also supports partial recordings, and it lets you watch the recorded portion of a program while it’s still airing live.
 You can pause any live TV channel and rewind through what you’ve already watched as well.

-Google reportedly conceded the on-demand issue to TV networks so it could otherwise build the DVR it wanted, and overall the tradeoff seems worthwhile.
 Some hardcore DVR users might gripe about the lack of granular controls—you can’t make one-off recordings or avoid recording reruns—but having unlimited storage means you shouldn’t have to worry about recording management in the first place.
 YouTube TV frees you to make liberal use of the “+” button that accompanies every program, and you’ll quickly build up a backlog of movies and shows to watch as a result.
-The only thing that’s really missing is a way to filter unwatched recordings.
+The only thing that’s really missing is a way to filter out watched recordings so the menu isn't cluttered with programs you've seen already.

 Navigating the bundle